 - Go to www.proxyvote.com and follow the instructions.
-You will need your control number found on your proxy form or voting instruction form, as applicable. - Complete and return the proxy form or voting instruction form as applicable, in the prepaid envelope provided. - Call 1-800-474-7493 (English) or 1-800-474-7501 (French).
-You will need your control number found on your proxy form or voting instruction form, as applicable. - Complete the proxy form or voting instruction form, as applicable and return it by fax at 905-507-7793 or 514-281-8911.
+You will need your control number, which can be found on your proxy form or voting instruction form, as applicable. - Complete and return the proxy form or voting instruction form as applicable, in the prepaid envelope provided. - Call 1.800.474.7493 (English) or 1.800.474.7501 (French).
+You will need your control number, found on your proxy form or voting instruction form, as applicable.

-If you are using mail, your duly completed proxy form or voting instruction form, as applicable, must have been received by our proxy tabulator with sufficient time for your vote to be processed, and in all cases, no later than 5:00 p.m. on Monday, May 3, 2021 (Eastern time).
-For all other methods, you must have voted before 5:00 p.m. on Tuesday, May 4, 2021, (Eastern time) or if the Meeting is adjourned or postponed, by no later than 5:00 p.m.
-(Eastern time) on the business day prior to the day fixed for the adjourned or postponed Meeting.
+Your duly completed proxy form or voting instruction form, as applicable, must have been received by our proxy tabulator with sufficient time for your vote to be processed, and in all cases, no later than 10:00 a.m. on Monday, June 12, 2023 (Eastern time) or, if the Meeting is adjourned or postponed, by no later than 48 hours prior to the time fixed for the adjourned or postponed Meeting.

-2.4 Voting at the Meeting
+2.3 Voting at the Meeting

-If you wish to vote at the Meeting, you do not need to complete or return your proxy form or voting instruction form, as applicable.
-The day of the Meeting, all shareholders, whether you are a registered or non-registered shareholder, will be able to vote via the live webcast by completing a ballot online during the Meeting.
+If you are a registered shareholder and wish to vote at the Meeting, you do not need to complete or return your proxy form.
+The day of the Meeting, registered shareholders will be able to vote via the live webcast by completing a ballot online during the Meeting.